TABLEALL

 Dive deep into Japanese culture at Takagaki no Sushi to savor old-fashioned Edomae goodness.
 Pure and simple in a style of which very few sushi restaurants remain, this restaurant stands out in a sea of Tokyo sushi eateries for its combination of traditional flavors and charm.

 From interior to technique, Takagaki no Sushi is a beacon of the Edomae style that attracts gourmands looking to devour sushi, pure and simple.
 Just around the corner from Suitengu Shrine in the Nihonbashi district of Tokyo stands a Taisho-era home.
 Across sliding doors hangs a small draped noren marked with the restaurant’s name in calligraphy by the chef’s dear friend.
 Sitting on a tiny lane that barely a car can pass through, Chef Takagaki sought an old home like this and renovated the early 1900s space to transport guests to an earlier time when Edomae sushi first flourished.
-It is the realization of the chef’s goal to create a space and sushi that are both seriously good, and it earned him a Michelin star in 2020 in just the second year of business.
+It is the realization of the chef’s goal to create a space and sushi that are both seriously good, and it earned him a star in 2020 in just the second year of business.
 The centerpiece of the stylish, old-school interior is a single plank of precious Kiso Valley hinoki cypress that forms the straight six-seat counter.
 The slightly elevated preparation counter is made of the same cypress, but it has depth and tone like it has been varnished because it is the stage on which the chef directly places sushi for guests to pick up and devour.
 Ten and twenty years from now, it will take on a tortoiseshell appearance, gaining character and depth like the expanding rings on a tree.
 Above the counter is another small curtain like the one that drew you in from the outside but with the design of lotus flowers.
 It depicts the chef’s desire to be a presence that emulates the lotus, which blooms beautifully even from within a muddy pond.

 MORE